 Personal hygiene comprises various day-to-day activities such as bathing, brushing teeth, and washing hands.

-Whether they go to the school, a park, or any other place, children come into contact with dirt and dust that carry infection-causing microorganisms.
-Infact, there are germs everywhere in the environment.
-Kids tend to put their hands and toys in their mouth.
-These could get transferred to their hands and find their way into the child’s body, causing various diseases and infections.
-We can prevent this by teaching personal hygiene habits.
+Whether at school, a park, or any other place, children come into contact with dirt and dust that carry infection-causing microorganisms.
+Kids also tend to put their hands and toys in their mouth.
+Thus, germs could find their way into the child’s body, causing various diseases and infections.
+You can prevent this by teaching them personal hygiene habits.

 Importance Of Personal Hygiene For Children